Super Channel (Canadian TV channel): Super Channel HD

-Super Channel HD is a high definition simulcast feed of Super Channel that broadcasts in the 1080i resolution format.
+Super Channel HD is a high definition simulcast feed that broadcasts in the 1080i resolution format.
 In addition to its main channel, Super Channel also operates high definition simulcast feeds of all three multiplex channels.
 Initially, Allarco launched two high definition feeds upon the launch of the service in November 2007: Super Channel HD 1 and Super Channel HD 2.
 Super Channel HD 1 simulcast the standard definition feed of the same name, while Super Channel HD 2 initially aired programming from the three remaining SD feeds.
 In February 2013, Allarco launched HD feeds for the two remaining channels, Super Channel 3 and Super Channel 4, with each HD channel now simulcasting their standard definition equivalent.

 Super Channel On Demand

 Super Channel operates a subscription video-on-demand television service called Super Channel On Demand, which is available at no additional charge to new and existing subscribers of Super Channel.
 Content featured on the service includes movies, acquired foreign series and special features previously seen on the linear television network.